 Physical Therapy Certification and Certificate Programs

-While physical therapy aides don't typically need to complete a postsecondary program in order to work in the field, physical therapy aide certificate programs are available.
-These programs include both lecture-based and hands-on courses that prepare students for work as a physical therapy aides.
-Graduates of these programs may go on to earn associate's degrees in physical therapy assisting, which can prepare them for licensure as physical therapy assistants.
+While physical therapy aides don't typically need to complete a post-secondary program in order to work in the field, certificate programs are available.
+These programs often require a GED or high school diploma.
+Graduates may go on to earn associate's degrees in physical therapy assisting, which can prepare them for licensure as physical therapy assistants.

-Professional physical therapists who hold a master's or doctoral degree in the field can pursue specialized certificates in geriatric, neurological or pediatric physical therapy that last roughly 1-3 years.
-Completing one of these programs can lead to certification in a physical therapist's specialty of choice.
-These programs are available in part-time and full-time formats, and applicants may need to complete prerequisite coursework in their specialty prior to enrollment.
+Professional physical therapists who hold a master's or doctoral degree in the field can pursue specialized certificates.
+Applicants may need to complete prerequisite coursework in their specialty prior to enrollment.

-Physical therapy (PT) aides assist physical therapist by transporting the patients to treatment, organizing supplies and maintaining equipment, as well as providing limited assistance during actual treatment sessions.
-Since many employers provide on-the-job training for physical therapy aides, a high school diploma is generally the only prerequisite for this career.
-However, some schools offer academic programs leading to a certificate.
-With an emphasis on theory, as well as hands-on skills, the programs prepare individuals for entry-level positions.
+Physical therapy (PT) aides assist physical therapists by transporting the patients to treatment, organizing supplies and maintaining equipment, as well as providing limited assistance during actual treatment sessions.
+Many employers provide on-the-job training for physical therapy aides, but those who seek certification will take classes with an emphasis on theory and hands-on skills.
+Specific coursework includes:

 - Medical office procedures

 First-Professional Physical Therapy Certificates

 There are a number of institutions that offer programs leading to a certificate in one or more of the eight areas of physical therapy specialization, including geriatrics, pediatrics, women's health, neurology and orthopedics.
 The programs serve to prepare the individual to sit for a specialty certification exam.